 Again, very little of this is said; there’s no moment of Pienaar exclaiming “A-ha!”.
 Instead, Eastwood and screenwriter Anthony Peckham leave it up to viewers to make this philosophical and emotional connection, and the scene is all the more effective for it.

-An admirably restrained approach to potentially bombastic subject matter
+A restrained approach to potentially bombastic subject matter

 This minimalist approach carries over to the acting, as well.